PrashantJaybhaye/E-Waste-Material/README.md

-# ♻️ E-Waste Management System
+# ♻️ Zero-to-Hero Waste Management AI App

-A comprehensive, AI-enhanced platform dedicated to streamlining the e-waste collection process.
+A comprehensive, AI-enhanced platform dedicated to streamlining the waste collection process along with **E-Waste**.
 This system bridges the gap between individuals, waste collectors, and recycling organizations by incentivizing responsible waste disposal through a gamified reward structure.

 ## 🌟 Overview

-The **E-Waste Management System** empowers users to report electronic waste, which is then verified using **Google Gemini AI** to ensure accuracy.
+The **Waste Management System** empowers users to report waste, which is then verified using **Google Gemini AI** to ensure accuracy.
 Collectors can efficiently locate and pick up reported waste, earning rewards for their efforts.
 The platform fosters a community of eco-conscious individuals competing on a dynamic leaderboard while making a tangible environmental impact.

 ## ✨ Key Features

 ### 📱 For Users (Reporters)

-- **AI Verification**: Automatically identifies and estimates the quantity of waste from uploaded images using Gemini AI.
+- **AI Verification**: Automatically identifies and estimates the quantity of waste from uploaded images using **Google Gemini AI**.
 - **Easy Reporting**: Simple interface to submit waste details, including type, estimated quantity, and precise location.
 - **Reward Points**: Earn points for every verified report, which accumulate in a personal wallet.
 - **Real-time Notifications**: Get instant alerts when your report is verified or collected.
+- **Dynamic Leaderboard**: Compete with others and track your ranking based on total points earned.

 ### 🚛 For Collectors